jkool702/openwrt-custom-builds/README.md

 # openwrt-custom-builds
 Custom NSS-enabled firmware images (compiled locally from source) for OpenWrt for the Dynalink DL-WRX36

-# KNOWN BUGS:
+# KNOWN BUGS

+enabling the NSS subsystem on OpenWrt is about as cutting edge as openwrt gets.
+As such, the (considerably) better performance that using NSS gives comes at the cost of a few bugs.

+Currently, the only major problem I know of is that the firmware is very "touchy" about doing certain SSL-related tasks on-router.
+This means you should avoid doing things like "having LUCI/uhtppd upgrade connections to htpps" and "setting unbound-control to a value of more than 1, which encrypts your control/communication with it".
+I havent tried, but VPN-related tasks might also not work well.

+If/when I find a solution to this I will update the build accordingly.
+SO long as you dont try to use a SSL operation that it doesnt like, the build appears extremely stable, and neither `dmesg` nor `logread` are spitting out any unexpected errors.

 # Install instructions

 This OpenWrt firmware image can be installed using the [standard WRX36 install instructions for OpenWrt](https://openwrt.org/toh/dynalink/dl-wrx36).

-Firmware images are located in the `WRX36/bin/target/qualcommax/ipq807x` directory.
+Firmware images are located in the `WRX36/bin/target/qualcommax/ipq807x` directory. you will want either

+* openwrt-qualcommax-ipq807x-dynalink_dl-wrx36-squashfs-sysupgrade.bin
+* openwrt-qualcommax-ipq807x-dynalink_dl-wrx36-squashfs-factory.ubi

-If you are already on OpenWrt, you can either install the sysupgrade squashfs image (e.g., though LUCI), or you can boot into the USB recovery and re-flash mt18 and mt20 with the factory squashfs image.
+If you are already on OpenWrt, you can either install the sysupgrade image (e.g., though LUCI), or you can boot into the USB recovery and re-flash `/dev/mtd18` and `/dev/mtd20` with the factory squashfs image.

 # Initial network configuration